Student Housing Security Initiative

 Short-term housing insecurity often happens during the semester for students who are just getting by on a couch or living out of their car and that option runs out.
 Since we are not using our chapel as a place of worship during the pandemic, we are opening that space up as storage if a student needs to put their personal property somewhere during a transition in housing.

-For the 2021-2022 school year, we will place ten financially challenged students in affordable housing and provide additional assistance with a grant to subsidize the cost or rent.
+For the 2022-2023 school year, we have placed sixteen financially challenged students in affordable housing and are providing additional assistance with a grant to subsidize the cost or rent.
 In addition, we will provide mentors from the Fort Collins community, establish peer support groups, and help connect students to other assistance through a social work intern.

 After several years of studying student housing insecurity and offering limited support, we hope to: